Ready to build a full-stack influencer program?

 As guys, Ben and his team didn't know how to empathize with the struggles of the female body when working out.
 So when they wanted to launch female fitness wear, they collaborated with their original creator, Nikki Blackketter for feedback and input.

-The creator also gave them content (photos, videos) for the launch.
+The influencer also gave them content (photos, videos) for the launch.
 And we know that when people see a familiar face using a brand's product, it's more effective for sales than an unknown model wearing it.

-The creator also has the incentive to hype up the launch since their name is associated with it.
+The influencer also has the incentive to hype up the launch since their name is associated with it.
 So they also end up posting about it on their social media channels, thus increasing brand awareness.

 Gymshark is not the only brand to utilize this strategy.
 Pura Vida also launched bracelet packs in collaboration with their top ambassadors.